r00tarded/voter/README.md

   -c string
     	config file
   -da
-    	downvote everything found in scan
-  -h	enables hammer mode
+    	downvote everything found in configured subreddits -h	enables hammer mode
   -ua
-    	upvote everything found in scan
-  -v	enable verbose mode
+    	upvote everything found in configured subreddits -v	enable verbose mode
+  -vu
+    	upvote/downvote everything by users in config
 ````

 To run voter based on the subreddit and user configuration in your config file: